santolucito/santolucito.github.io/COMS1002/3/index.md

 Using the [micro:bit from BBC](https://microbit.org/), we will explore the basics of bringing computation to the physical world.
 The micro:bit can be programmed with Python.
 We give an overview of the basic components of the micro:bit, and how to control them with code.
-You will create a digital artifact that interfaces with non-technical users.
+You will create a digital artifact that interfaces with the physical world.
 Here we pay particular attention to the importance of documentation.

 <a name="project3"></a>

+## Project 3: Physical+Digital Art

 - Due Dec 14